arorahrsh/arorahr-tech-assessment/README.md

 ./gradlew build
 ```

-3. Once the project dependencies are installed, run the application using the command below which will deploy the app on: `http://localhost:8080/`
+3. Run the application using the command below which will deploy the app on: `http://localhost:8080/`

 ```
 ./gradlew bootRun